 - Goal-Based Agents

 - Learning Agents

 These agents prove helpful in the mapping of states and actions.
 While solving a complex problem, these agents often fail to comprehend the next step adequately; thus, problem-solving agents solve such scenarios.
-These agents use techniques like B-tree and heuristic algorithms to solve the problems using artificial intelligence.
+These agents use techniques like B-tree and heuristic algorithms to solve problems using artificial intelligence.

 Problem Solving Techniques

 The heuristic method helps comprehend a problem and devises a solution based purely on experiments and trial and error methods.
 However, these heuristics do not often provide the best optimal solution to a specific problem.
 Instead, these undoubtedly offer efficient solutions to attain immediate goals.
 Therefore, the developers utilize these when classic methods do not provide an efficient solution for the problem.
-Since heuristics only provide time-efficient solutions and compromise the accuracy, these are combined with optimization algorithms to improve efficiency.
+Since heuristics only provide time-efficient solutions and compromise accuracy, these are combined with optimization algorithms to improve efficiency.

 Example: Travelling Salesman Problem

 The most common example of using heuristic is the Travelling Salesman problem.
 There is a provided list of cities and their distances.
 The user has to find the optimal route for the Salesman to return to the starting city after visiting every city on the list.
 The greedy algorithms solve this NP-Hard problem by finding the optimal solution.
 According to this heuristic, picking the best next step in every current city provides the best solution.